StingrayCZ/Machine-Assembly-Building/README.md

 This project have been made for the company [Erba Mannheim](https://www.erbamannheim.com/) which deals with production of instrument for blood and urine analysis.
 Due of grow up number of contracts it was decided to usage a abandoned floor and where build up a new assembly line for a mass production.

 I was entrusted to make layout of this object.
-From among huge amount of requirements I could appoint Particulary attention was dedicated to a comfort and safety workers.
+From among huge amount of requirements I could appoint Particulary attention was dedicated to a comfort and safety for workers.

 ## Main view
 <p float="left">